Baked French Toast Breakfast Casserole

 - Preheat your oven to 400 degrees.

-- Grab a 4-inch x 8-inch baking dish and spray it with baking spray.
+- Grab a 5-inch x 9-inch ceramic loaf pan and spray it with baking spray.

 - Line the baking dish with your stale bread standing it upwards like a loaf of bread would look.

 - ** The bread needs to be about 1 inch thick and very very stale.
 I let mine sit out overnight on a baking try to make sure it really dries out.
 This is the key to a delicious casserole. **

 - In a large mixing bowl, combine the almond milk, eggs, vanilla extract, ground cinnamon, ground nutmeg, dark brown sugar and blend well.
 You really want to make sure that the spices mix into the liquids.